 Sometimes your older adult may be refusing to take medicine because side effects are making them feel ill – dizzy, nauseated, upset stomach, etc.

 Take notes to keep track of how they’re feeling and speak with their doctor to see if there are alternative medications without negative side effects.

 Some medications tastes awful or gets stuck in the throat.

-If this could be a problem, check with the doctor and pharmacy to find out if you can change the flavor or format to make it easier to take without affecting how the medication works (liquid, crushed pill, whole pill, etc.).
+If this could be a problem, check with the doctor and pharmacy to find out if there’s a way to change the flavor or format to make it easier to take without affecting how the medication works (liquid, crushed pill, whole pill, etc.).

 Big chain drugstores and compounding pharmacies usually offer these types of services.